What's In This Article

-The big holidays are coming once again, and for people living with chronic obstructive pulmonary disease (COPD), traveling with COPD may seem stressful and nearly impossible.
+For people living with chronic obstructive pulmonary disease (COPD), traveling may seem stressful and nearly impossible.

 Whether you use supplemental oxygen or not, you can enjoy taking a vacation.
 We’re here to help reduce your travel stress and anxiety with these simple tips for traveling with COPD.